 87% of workers feel they work as, or more efficiently, from home, 85% of managers disagree.

 These are the results from a Microsoft survey released this month that questioned more than 20,000 staff across 11 countries.

 It reminded me of something I wrote back in June of 2020, when we had a mass move to working from home.
 I was working with a peer mentoring group and one of the members brought this dilemma:

 How do I know they are doing their job when I can’t see them doing it?

-When she stops to think about it, the woman in the group knows her team are doing the work.
-Deadlines are met, deliverables are of high quality, and yet she still has this niggly feeling, that somehow, they are not doing their job.
+When she stopped to think about it, the woman in the group knew her team were doing the work.
+Deadlines were met, deliverables were of high quality, and yet she still had this niggly feeling, that somehow, they were not doing their job.

-She wanted help to silence that niggle and as it turns out, it is not easy.
-We are fighting an unconscious bias.
+She wanted help to silence that niggle and as it turns out, it’s not easy.
+We were fighting an unconscious bias.

 Historically workers are thought of as inherently lazy.
-Without incentives and oversight workers will slack off and try to get away with doing as little as possible.
+Without incentives and oversight workers they’ll slack off and try to get away with doing as little as possible.

 The best way to confront a bias is head on.
 If you have a niggle that your team member isn’t doing the work ask yourself: